dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 This was achieved during trajectory generation by setting the "horizon" waypoints in the initial spline to be in the desired lane:

-This caused the lane change to occur before the first horizon point.
+This causes the lane change to occur before the first horizon point:

 <p align="center">
   <img src="./doc/change_lanes.gif" >